barotto/libRocketDoc/pages/cpp_manual/elements.md

                                                                             {{page.lib_ns}}::Core::XMLAttributes());
 ```

-The following will instance a radio button element using the Controls plugin input instancer, but gives it a tag of 'radio':
+The following will instance a radio button element using the Controls plugin input instancer, but gives it a tag of `radio`{:.tag}:

 ```cpp
 {{page.lib_ns}}::Core::XMLAttributes attributes;